oneThousand1000/3DPortraitGAN/README.md

 - [2023-08-22] The paper PDF and supplementary PDF are now available.

+- [2024-03-28] We have released inference code and pretrained models!

-## Available sources (TBD)
+## Available sources

-After our paper is accepted, We will release our 360°PHQ dataset, code and pre-trained models for reproducible research.
+After our paper is accepted, We will release our 360°PHQ dataset for reproducible research.

 |                                                              | Description                            |
 | ------------------------------------------------------------ | -------------------------------------- |